 I'm Amber L., the breeder behind Sirus Dobermans located in Middletown, OH.
 We are dedicated to breeding high-quality Dobermans.
 Our dogs are bred to be versatile and excel in the areas they were meant to.
 The Doberman breed is recognized as being very intelligent, easy learners, and quick respondents.
 These valuable traits make the Doberman an excellent protector and working dog.

 Amber has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.